divijsingla/jetskii-blogs/src/blogs/01_test-blog.md

-Right now I’m really into studying randomness and how equili briums form in nature [[Atkin's](https://share.google/ha5GjfIspIe0WwjhO)].
+Right now I’m really into studying randomness and how equilibriums form in nature [[Atkin's](https://share.google/ha5GjfIspIe0WwjhO)].

 I like studying randomness since childhood, but I actually realised my love for it when I did a course on Randomised Algorithms
-(realised how impractical it is to use Dijkstra’s for calculating shortest paths).
+(realised how impractical it is to use Dijkstra’s for calculating shortest paths, lol).

 Now I’ve realised that I never loved math or music, it is always making sense out of absurdity that I enjoyed.